 MYKONOS AND SANTORINI

 Two of typically the most popular Greek isles are Mykonos and Santorini; both are relatively well connected to Athens.
 Mykonos is an adorable, windmill-topped fishing village and thronged by a hard-partying crowd that is international, enjoying its many beaches and side-tripping to the ruins on nearby Delos.
 Santorini is the most interesting of each of the Greek isles, and arguably the most picturesque, with idyllic hamlets perched on the rim of a collapsed and flooded volcano crater.

-Many islands have a principal town, which is sometimes named for the island itself, or may be called Chora or Hora (Xώρα), which literally means “village.”
-This really is normally the heart for transport, both to other islands (port for passenger ferries and cruise ships) and within the island (bus station and taxi stand).
+Many islands have a principal town, which is sometimes named for the island itself, or maybe called Chora or Hora (Xώρα), which literally means “village.”
+This really is normally the heart for transport, both to other islands (the port for passenger ferries and cruise ships) and within the island (bus station and taxi stand).
 Some islands — such as Rhodes, Corfu, and Crete — have sizeable cities as their capitals.

 To save time, contemplate flying.
-Compared to boats, flights are less likely to get delayed or cancelled, tend to offer more regular connections, and are much faster — but often more costly.
-If you are headed to far flung islands such as Mykonos or Santorini — which have little airports — check flights on such airlines, which is often surprisingly affordable (and save you the long boat journey).
+Compared to boats, flights are less likely to get delayed or canceled, tend to offer more regular connections, and are much faster — but often more costly.
+If you are headed to far-flung islands such as Mykonos or Santorini — which have little airports — check flights on such airlines, which is often surprisingly affordable (and save you the longboat journey).
 By shopping online a few weeks in advance, you might be able to snare a deal.

 In the event you are not cruising, it is clever to be aware of when ships are scheduled to show up.
 If you’re planning to visit seashores or outlying sights, do it when the ships are in port — by the time you return to town in the day, the cruise ship passengers will likely be loading up to leave again.

 Related: Mykonos Day Yacht Charter